zainulabidin1/BHT_FS22_SurveyPro/README.md

 ### 8 Continuous Delivery

 ### 9 IDE
 I am using Visual Studio as IDE.
 The reason I choose this IDE is because its the best IDE for .Net development.
-Visaul Studio has some very powerfull features like step by step code debugging, break point ability, AI to learn the programmer code and then make it easy to complete lines of code automatically, version control, collabarative development and much more.
+Visual Studio has some very powerfull features like step by step code debugging, break point ability, AI to learn the programmer code and then make it easy to complete lines of code automatically, version control, collabarative development and much more.

 **Favorite Key-Shortcuts:**